Instructions Reference

 -

-start— fires when the opening tag is encountered.
+start— fires when the processor reads the opening element.
 At this point, the element's attributes are available, but child content has not been read yet. -

-end— fires when the closing tag is encountered.
-At this point, the element's text content has been read (but not stored in memory).
+end— fires when the processor reads the closing element.
+At this point, the element's text content has been read, but not stored in memory.

 <!-- Count elements as they open -->